jxkimathi/C-Files/README.md

 * [LogicalOp||.c](./LogicalOp%7C%7C.c) : A program that explains how to work with the logical OR operator.
 * [LogicalOpNOT.c](./LogicalOpNOT.c) : A program that explains how to work with the logical NOT operator.
 * [MathFunctions.c](./MathFunctions.c) : A program that explains and shows the use of the math header file.
+* [NestedLoops.c](./NestedLoops.c) : A program that shows the use of nested loops.
 * [Return.c](./Return.c) : A program that shows the work of the return function in the code.
 * [StringFunctions.c](./StringFunctions.c) : A program that shows how to work with string functions.
+* [Structs.c](./Structs.c) : A program that shows the use of structures.
+* [SwapVal.c](./SwapVal.c) : A program that shows how to swap two values using a third variable.
 * [SwitchStatements.c](./SwitchStatements.c) : A program that shows how to work with switch statements.
 * [TemperatureConv.c](./TemperatureConv.c) : A program that converts the temperature between celcius and centigrade.
 * [Ternary.c](./Ternary.c) : A program that shows how to work with a ternary operator.
+* [Typedef.c](./Typedef.c) : A program that shows how to work woth the typedef reserved keyword.
 * [UserInput.c](./UserInput.c) : A program that shows the different ways to input data into a code.
 * [Variables.c](./Variables.c) : A program that explains and shows how to declare and initialize variables.
 * [WhileLoops.c](./WhileLoops.c) : A program that shows how to work with while loops.